1. Introduction

 Data Protection Bill 2021 (“DPB 2021”) made key revisions to the previous bill.
 This included the addition of personal as well as non-personal data and also imposing strict guidelines for reporting data breaches.
 DPB 2021 was thought to be passed and become an official part of India's legislature as the Data Protection Act 2021.

 However, the bill was withdrawn altogether in August 2022 by the Indian government - after three years of discussion and 90 sittings - because it failed to meet international standards and upcoming challenges.
-After the much-awaited DPB 2021 was withdrawn, all eyes have been on the Indian government and Parliament for an update on the new bill.
+After the much-awaited DPB 2021 was withdrawn, all eyes were on the Indian government and Parliament for an update on the new bill.

 On 18th November 2022, the Indian Government released a draft for the Digital Personal Data Protection Bill 2022 (“DPDP 2022 ”), which was open for public comments and consultations until 02 January 2023.
 The bill, after much deliberations, was set to be tabled in the Parliament in the monsoon session.